Posted on behalf of Henness & Haight on Apr 14, 2015 in Car Accident News

-There are many liability issues that come into play with a limousine accident, and your Las Vegas personal injury lawyer should explore any and all avenues.
-These can include:
+There are many liability issues that come into play with a limousine accident, and a qualified Las Vegas personal injury lawyer will explore any and all avenues.

-· Distracted driving, where the operator is using a cell phone or mobile device, eating or drinking or is otherwise not paying full attention to the road;
+Where the operator is using a cell phone or mobile device, eating or drinking or is otherwise not paying full attention to the road.

-· Tired driving, where the driver is too fatigued to be safely behind the wheel --surprisingly, this is the cause of nearly one fifth of all serious collisions;
+Where the driver is too fatigued to be safely behind the wheel --surprisingly, this is the cause of nearly one fifth of all serious collisions.

-· Drunk driving, perhaps the most well-known and unforgivable of all driver offenses; and
+Perhaps the most well-known and unforgivable of all driver offenses.

 The company has a duty to properly screen its job candidates and when screening procedures are inadequate, the company can be liable for accidents.

 The next step in building your case is to gather evidence.
 Many people are unaware that limo companies are required by law to have cameras in place to record both passengers and drivers.
 These cameras can be very important to your accident case.
 Taking down the names and contact info of all witnesses is also vital.
 Never count on the limo driver to handle this -- after all, they are the ones who might be liable!
 Take photos of the accident scene and get checked out by a doctor.
 If you can, call the police to come to the scene and make a report.
 All of these may provide crucial evidence.